Goose (American band): Rise to prominence: 2019–2023

+Goose utilised nugs.net as the streaming platform, to distribute their recordings.
+Their first live streamed show was at Red Rocks Amphitheatre in 2022 and it was sold out before the pandemic.
+Since then, they have consistently been streaming.
+They took a different pathway instead of streaming on major labels and apps such as Spotify and Apple Music.

 In January 2023, Goose was the top billed special guest at Dead & Company's Playing in the Sand festival in Mexico, headlining on the main stage on the second night.
 During their January 15 performance, the band was joined by Bob Weir for three songs at the end of the first set.
 Atkind and Arevalo went on to play with the Rhythm Devils during "Drums" at Dead & Company's next shows.

 In July 2023, at Resonance Festival in Ohio, Goose was joined on stage during the second set by Jake Cinninger and Joel Cummins of Umphrey's McGee to perform "Empress of Organos".
 That same month, at the Newport Folk Festival, the band were joined on-stage by Animal from Dr. Teeth and the Electric Mayhem for their performance of "Animal".

 Anspach personally mixes the band's live performances for release shortly after the band finishes their concerts.

+On June 28, 2025 (11 years after their formation), Goose performed their first headlining show at Madison Square Garden in New York City, marking their biggest headlining performance to date.
+They played a four-hour and 2-minute concert.

 Lineup changes: 2023–present

-On December 22, 2023, the band released a statement that founding member and original drummer Ben Atkind would be departing the band.
+On December 22, 2023, the band released a statement that founding member and original drummer Ben Atkind would be departing from the band.
 On February 5, 2024, the band announced that Cotter Ellis would be joining the band as the new drummer.

 On November 24, 2024, Goose played at Madison Square Garden as part of the Soulshine relief concert, for major hurricanes Helene and Milton.
 They played with Dave Matthews, performing the Bruce Hornsby song "The Way It Is".

 On January 27, 2025, the band announced their upcoming fourth studio album, Everything Must Go, and released its debut single, "Give It Time".
 The album was subsequently released on April 25, 2025.

 On February 3, 2025, the band posted announcement to social media that percussionist Jeff Arevalo was taking a hiatus from touring to prioritize his health.
 On March 23 that same year, the band announced that he had been permanently removed from the band due to "behavior in Jeff's personal life that does not align with the band's core values."

-On June 28, 2025, Goose performed their first headlining show at Madison Square Garden in New York City, marking their biggest headlining performance to date.
+In August 2025, the band released their fifth studio album, Chain Yer Dragon.

+On April 7, 2026, the band announced their sixth studio album, Big Modern!, which released on June 12.